jchapman3773/Capstone-1/README.md

 # Future Work
 When running my final model, it would often not converge.
 I made it happen less often by increasing the max_iter from 100 to 500, but it would still occur.
 In the future, I would like to figure out why the model isn't converging and make it better.

 Future Analysis would be to put in all the feature from the dataset and select 20 or so using RFE and see if it improves the model.
+SOme features that have sparse data could also be removed by looking at missingno.

 Script for the linear LassoCV and ElasticNetCV models could also be used to predict continuous features like Age.